-Special Case - The San Bernardino National Forest Master Special Use Permit (MSUP) and Permit to Construct (PTC) for Power Line Replacement Projects
+Special Case - The San Bernardino National Forest Master Special Use Permit (MSUP) and Permit to Construct (PTC) for Power Line Replacement Projects maintain facilities within SBNF and is operating under an approved provisional permit.

-AEC currently operates and maintains a network of electric facilities located within the San Bernardino National Forest (SBNF).
-AEC has applied for a renewal of its permit to operate and maintain facilities within SBNF and is operating under an approved provisional permit.
 The construction and maintenance permit allows AEC to develop a series of projects and activities aimed at increasing safety and reliability of existing electric facilities within and near the SBNF.
 Final approval of the permit is currently under review by the US Fish and Wildlife Service.
-The current provisional permit has a section on wildfire protection and includes best management practices (BMP's) 56 through 58 that addresses this.
-They state as follows:
+US Department of Agriculture.